-The EP-3VCA2 supports the STR power management state by maintaining the appropriate states on the SDRAM interface signals.
+The board supports the STR power management state by maintaining the appropriate states on the SDRAM interface signals.
 The power source must be kept alive to the SDRAM during STR (ACPI S3).
-Advanced Configuration Power Interface (ACPI) provides more Energy Saving Features for operating systems that support OS such as Instant ON and QuickStartTM function.
+Advanced Configuration Power Interface (ACPI) provides more Energy Saving Features for operating systems that supporting Instant ON and QuickStartTM function.